WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_50.md

 Then Joseph made the sons of Israel swear, saying, "God will surely visit you, and you shall carry up my bones from here."

 ###### 26
 So Joseph died, being 110 years old.
-They embalmed him, and he was put in a coffin in Egypt. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+They embalmed him, and he was put in a coffin in Egypt.

 ***